dzptahh/ku-polls/README.md

 # ku-polls
-Web application for polls and surveys at Kasetsart University
+Kasetsart University's web application for polls and surveys.
+Django is a Python framework.

+## Install and Run
+To be added.

+## Project Documents
+All project documents are in the [Project Wiki](../../wiki/Home)